Rogue wave: Quantifying the impact of rogue waves on ships

 Work by sailor and author Craig B. Smith in 2007 confirmed prior forensic work by Faulkner in 1998 and determined that the Derbyshire was exposed to a hydrostatic pressure of a "static head" of water of about 20 m with a resultant static pressure of 201 kPa.
 This is in effect 20 m of seawater (possibly a super rogue wave) flowing over the vessel.
 The deck cargo hatches on the Derbyshire were determined to be the key point of failure when the rogue wave washed over the ship.
 The design of the hatches only allowed for a static pressure less than 2 m of water or 17.1 kPa, meaning that the typhoon load on the hatches was more than 10 times the design load.
 The forensic structural analysis of the wreck of the Derbyshire is now widely regarded as irrefutable.

 In addition, fast-moving waves are now known to also exert extremely high dynamic pressure.
 Plunging or breaking waves are known to cause short-lived impulse pressure spikes called Gifle peaks.
 These can reach pressures of 200 kPa (or more) for milliseconds, which is sufficient pressure to lead to brittle fracture of mild steel.
 Evidence of failure by this mechanism was also found on the Derbyshire.
-Smith has documented scenarios where hydrodynamic pressure up to 5650 kPa or over 500 metric tonnes/m2 could occur.
+Smith documented scenarios where hydrodynamic pressure up to 5650 kPa or over 500 metric tonnes/m2 could occur.

-In 2004, an extreme wave was recorded impacting the Admiralty Breakwater, Alderney, in the Channel Islands.
+In 2004, an extreme wave was recorded impacting the Alderney Breakwater, Alderney, in the Channel Islands.
 This breakwater is exposed to the Atlantic Ocean.
 The peak pressure recorded by a shore-mounted transducer was 745 kPa.
 This pressure far exceeds almost any design criteria for modern ships, and this wave would have destroyed almost any merchant vessel.